Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 Kafka bootstrap addresses, ports, and topics

-(Optional) Authentication methods and related parameters
+(Optional) Authentication method and related parameters

 Here is an example of unauthenticated Kafka ingestion: